wp-plugins/content-aware-sidebars/readme.txt

 'after' => '</ul></div>'
 );`

 If ID's of specific sidebars are passed to `include`, the function will only handle these.
 The visuals of the content aware sidebars can be modified by passing `before` and `after`.
 The function accepts URL-style strings as parameters too, like the standard WordPress Template Tags.

+= What are the minimum requirements? =

+* WordPress 3.3
+* PHP 5.2.4
+* MySQL 5

 == Screenshots ==

-1. Add a new Content Aware Sidebar to be displayed with all Posts that contains Very Categorized.
-It replaces `Main Sidebar`
+1. Add a new Content Aware Sidebar to be displayed with all Posts that contains the category Very Categorized.
+It replaces `Primary Sidebar`
 2. Simple overview of all created Content Aware Sidebars
 3. Add widgets to the newly added sidebar
-4. Viewing front page of site. `Main Sidebar` is displayed
+4. Viewing front page of site. `Primary Sidebar` is displayed
-5. Viewing a Post that contains Very Categorized. `Very Categorized Posts` sidebar has replaced `Main Sidebar`
+5. Viewing a Post that contains Very Categorized. `Very Categorized Posts` sidebar has replaced `Primary Sidebar`

 == Changelog ==

+= 2.0 =

+* Added: condition groups
+* Added: gui and uxd overhaul for sidebar editor
+* Added: pagination for taxonomies in sidebar editor
+* Added: pagination for post types in sidebar editor
+* Added: mysql 5.6+ compatibility
+* Added: more efficient uninstall process
+* Added: easier for developers to extend and manipulate content support
+* Added: wp3.8 and mp6 compatibility
+* Added: german translation
+* Added: hungarian translation
+* Added: latvian translation
+* Added: spanish translation
+* Added: all conditions follow a strict logical "and" operator per group
+* Fixed: scripts and styles only loaded on sidebar administrative pages
+* Fixed: slovak translation now recognized
+* Fixed: paths to assets compatible with ssl
+* Removed: jquery ui autocomplete and accordion

 = 1.3.5 =